krmopuri/xml24/_lectures/xml-8.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Learning a low-dim representation that can faithfully explain the downstream task of the DNN"
+tldr: "Learning a low-dim human-understandable representation that can explain the inference of the DNN."

 # optional
 # set it to true if you don't want this lecture to appear in the updates section